Lesson Plan - Get It!

-Macedonia and the Greek allies had a small navy compared to Persia, and it could not help with conquest.
-However, even as far as Tyre, Alexander was able to get around this fact by building a causeway and utilizing massive siege towers to capture the "impenetrable" city.
+Macedonia and the Greek allies had a small navy compared to Persia, which could not help with conquest.
+However, even as far as Tyre, Alexander was able to get around this fact by building a causeway and utilizing massive siege towers to capture the impenetrable city.

-- Do you see why people at the time thought Alexander was "Great"?
+- Do you see why people thought Alexander was great at the time?

-He was able to do what nobody had ever done before.
-After sieging Tyre, Alexander quickly made it to Egypt where he has crowned Pharaoh of Egypt.
+He could do what nobody had ever done before.
+After sieging Tyre, Alexander quickly made it to Egypt, where he has crowned Pharaoh of Egypt.